Freedom of Information operations

-The Department’s FOI Unit is responsible for administering the processing of FOI applications within the agency.
-The Manager, FOI, and Assistant FOI Coordinator liaise with the Department’s designated decision makers/internal reviewers to facilitate the processing of all applications in accordance with the FOI Act.
+The Department’s FOI Unit is responsible for administering the processing of FOI applications within the Department, its related agencies and Ministerial offices.
+The Manager, Freedom of Information, and FOI Coordinators liaise with the Department’s designated decision makers/internal reviewers or Ministerial offices to facilitate the processing of all applications in accordance with the FOI Act.

 The FOI Unit is the initial contact point for members of the community, applicants, third parties, the Office of the Information Commissioner and other public sector agencies for all FOI-related matters.